 - f.
-The PHA may deny approval to assign the HAP contract if the owner or proposed new owner (including a principal or other interested party): - Has violated obligations under a housing assistance payments contract under Section 8;

-(2) Has committed fraud, bribery or any other corrupt or criminal act in connection with any Federal housing program;

-(3) Has engaged in any drug-related criminal activity or any violent criminal activity;

-(4) Has a history or practice of non-compliance with the HQS for units leased under the Section 8 tenant-based programs, or non-compliance with applicable housing standards for units leased with project-based Section 8 assistance or for units leased under any other Federal housing program;

-(5) Has a history or practice of failing to terminate tenancy of tenants assisted under any Federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that:

-- (a) Threatens the right to peaceful enjoyment of the premises by other residents; - (b) Threatens the health or safety of other residents, of employees of the PHA, or of owner employees or other persons engaged in management of the housing; - (c) Threatens the health or safety of, or the right to peaceful enjoyment of their residents by, persons residing in the immediate vicinity of the premises; or - (d) Is drug-related criminal activity or violent criminal activity; - (6) Has a history or practice of renting units that fail to meet State or local housing codes; or g.
+The PHA may deny approval to assign the HAP contract if the owner or proposed new owner (including a principal or other interested party): - Has violated obligations under a housing assistance payments contract under Section 8; - Has committed fraud, bribery or any other corrupt or criminal act in connection with any Federal housing program; - Has engaged in any drug-related criminal activity or any violent criminal activity; - (4) Has a history or practice of non-compliance with the HQS for units leased under the Section 8 tenant-based programs, or non-compliance with applicable housing standards for units leased with project-based Section 8 assistance or for units leased under any other Federal housing program; - (5) Has a history or practice of failing to terminate tenancy of tenants assisted under any Federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that: - (a) Threatens the right to peaceful enjoyment of the premises by other residents; - (b) Threatens the health or safety of other residents, of employees of the PHA, or of owner employees or other persons engaged in management of the housing; - (c) Threatens the health or safety of, or the right to peaceful enjoyment of their residents by, persons residing in the immediate vicinity of the premises; or - (d) Is drug-related criminal activity or violent criminal activity; - (6) Has a history or practice of renting units that fail to meet State or local housing codes; or - (7) Has not paid State or local real estate taxes, fines or assessments. - g.
 The new owner must agree to be bound by and comply with the HAP contract.
 The agreement must be in writing, and in a form acceptable to the PHA.
-The new owner must give the PHA a copy of the executed agreement.
+The new owner must give the PHA a copy of the executed agreement. - 15.
+Foreclosure.
+In the case of any foreclosure, the immediate successor in interest in the property pursuant to the foreclosure shall assume such interest subject to the lease between the prior owner and the tenant and to the HAP contract between the prior owner and the PHA for the occupied unit.
+This provision does not affect any State or local law that provides longer time periods or other additional protections for tenants. - 16.
+Written Notices Any notice by the PHA or the owner in connection with this contract must be in writing.